kzoran/siwapp/Readme.md

 Enhanced Setup Script: I’ve refined the installer to be more "state-aware."
 By introducing idempotent logic, the script can now pick up right where it left off.
 This makes the setup more robust and user-friendly, especially for those who might need to troubleshoot environmental issues mid-install. & it saves time :)

+Next Steps: This lab will be used in CSW (Cisco Secure Workload) enviroment.
+I will create an ansible playbook to deploy CSW Agents

 From Original Creator:
 I managed to run the new version of SIWAPP invoice APP (Elixir version) with PostgreSQL This is working on Ubuntu 24.04 I am sharing the fully automated installation script, which can be used in any environment: